-In addition, programs funded through Sixpence are expected to conduct an annual self-assessment that reviews both the quality of program implementation and the progress that children and families are making as they participate in the program.
-The information from this self-assessment must be used in the program's continuous improvement plan.
-Programs should propose how they would conduct this self-assessment, although it is possible that, if funded, the program will be asked to work cooperatively with other sites in a cross-site evaluation and to use some common, cross-site assessments.
+In addition, programs funded through Sixpence are expected to participate in the Continuous Quality Improvement process, which includes self-assessment that reviews both the quality of program implementation and the progress that children and families are making as they participate in the program.
+The information from this self-assessment and the evaluation must be used in the program's Continuous Improvement Plan.